-If this option is enabled, as long as the Test Studio Scheduling Client process is running, it will prevent your machine from falling to sleep, locking or showing screen saver.
-This will prevent them from breaking your UI tests.
+With this option enabled and as long as the Test Studio Scheduling Client process is running, it prevents the machine from falling to sleep, locking or showing screen saver.

-Note!
-This functionality will not prevent the user to manually lock the machine or put it to sleep.
+This functionality does not prevent the user to manually lock the machine or put it to sleep.

-Note!
 Using this functionality could be a security risk since it will prevent the machine from locking when expected by your security policy.
-Please consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).
+Consider if leaving the test machine unlocked for prolonged periods is acceptable for your organization before using the feature (especially when using Test Studio on your local physical machine).

 When running tests on a remote virtual or physical machine, users would usually connect to that machine via Remote Desktop Connection (RDC) to start and configure the Test Studio Scheduling Client.
-If after that the user closes their RDC window, their user session on the virtual machine will be switched to 'disconnected' state and will lose access to the graphical user interface (GUI).
-This will prevent UI tests to be executed normally, whenever an interaction to the GUI is needed (e.g. performing real mouse click or keyboard actions, dialog interaction, etc.).
+If after that the user closes their RDC window, their user session on the virtual machine is switched to 'disconnected' state and lose access to the graphical user interface (GUI).
+This prevents UI tests to be executed normally, whenever an interaction to the GUI is needed (e.g. performing real mouse click or keyboard actions, dialog interaction, etc.).

-When the 'Reconnect to Console on Disconnect' feature is enabled, Test Studio will try to reconnect your disconnected session to the local console session, regaining access to the GUI.
+When the 'Reconnect to Console on Disconnect' feature is enabled, Test Studio tries to reconnect your disconnected session to the local console session, regaining access to the GUI.